-- O Improves soil aeration - O Enriches soil with micro-organisms (adding enzymes such as phosphatase and cellulase) - O Microbial activity in worm castings is 10 to 20 times higher than in the soil and organic matter that the worm ingests - O Attracts deep-burrowing earthworms already present in the soil - O Improves water holding capacity.
+- Improves soil aeration - Enriches soil with micro-organisms (adding enzymes such as phosphatase and cellulase)

-b.
-For Plant growth
+- ❖ Microbial activity in worm castings is 10 to 20 times higher than in the soil and organic matter that the worm ingests - ❖ Attracts deep-burrowing earthworms already present in the soil - Improves water holding capacity b.
+For Plant growth c.
+For Economic

-- O Enhances germination, plant growth, and crop yield. - O Improves root growth, enriches soil with micro-organisms, adding plant hormones such as auxins and gibberellic acid.
+- Enhances germination, plant growth, and crop yield. - ❖ Improves root growth, Enriches soil with micro-organisms, adding plant hormones such as auxins and gibberellic acid.